Duration

 - be currently employed in the clinical area of specialisation*

-*For some GC units of study, consideration may be given for applicants who are not registered nurses on an individual basis.
+*For some graduate certificate units of study, consideration may be given for applicants who are not registered nurses on an individual basis.

-*The below courses contain a compulsory clinical placement component and do not require applicants to be employed in the clinical area of specialisation:
+*The course contain a compulsory clinical placement component and do not require applicants to be employed in the clinical area of specialisation

 Clinical placements